-All full-time students in Arts & Sciences are charged a mandatory health fee.
-This fee gives access to Habif Health and Wellness Center.
+All full-time students in Arts & Sciences are charged a mandatory health fee that gives them access to Habif Health and Wellness Center.
 In addition, they must either enroll in the student health insurance plan or present proof of comparable coverage.
 Both the health fee and the health insurance premium are subject to annual change.